carmenrosi/carmenrosi/README.md

 # hello! my name is Carmen Rosa Cayllahua Chire
 ### In these I am studying the Telecommunications Engineering career, where I am doing my first practices with the Python programming language

-### I am studying at the National University of San Agustín de Arequipa, I am in the 2nd year, third semester.
+### I am studying at the National University of San Agustín de Arequipa, I am in the 5th year, first semester.

 ## A little bit about me:

-## I am studying at the National University of San Agustín de Arequipa, I am in the 2nd year, third semester.
+## I am studying at the National University of San Agustín de Arequipa, I like to adapt to new changes and trends regarding how to improve current technologies.

 ## Skills: